 Various data requests were developed to collect the necessary items to be used for the rate analysis.
-The State, State's previous actuary, and participating CMOs provided information required for the SFY 2024 capitation rate range analysis.
+The State, State's previous actuary, and participating CMO provided information required for the SFY 2024 capitation rate range analysis.
 Data and information collected are outlined below.

-- Audited Managed Care encounter claims data, including institutional, professional, and pharmacy claims data with dates of service from January 1, 2019 through October 31, 2022, paid through October 31, 2022 - Detailed CMO enrollment and capitation payment data from January 1, 2019 through October 31, 2022, including all applicable retroactive rate cell adjustments through October 31, 2022 - Crosswalks provided by DCH to identify Medicaid eligibility groups, aid categories, categories of service and regions in the encounter/eligibility data - Monthly detailed CMO Financial Report data by health plan from January 1, 2019 through September 30, 2022; reported data includes detailed expenditures and revenues at the region and rate cell-level consistent with 42 § 438.8 Medical loss ratio (MLR) standards and CMO Contract Section 4.18.2.3. - Supplemental pharmacy rebate information for CY 2021 - Lists and descriptions of historical, concurrent, and planned changes to the GF and P4HB programs - Fiscal estimates and supporting models provided by the State - SFY 2024 estimated managed care enrollment by cohort and region - Supplemental quarterly summaries representing non-risk COVID-19 vaccine administration payments to CMOs for the period of January 1, 2021 through June 30, 2022 - Counts and demographic distributions of COVID-19 vaccines administered in Georgia; counts of COVID-19 tests in Georgia by day and DCH Vaccination Data through December 2021 - CMO-specific methodology to identify IMD stays and the number of IMD claims that exceeded the 15-day limit in CY 2021
+- Audited Managed Care encounter claims data, including institutional, professional, and pharmacy claims data with dates of service from January 1, 2019 through October 31, 2022, paid through October 31, 2022 - Detailed CMO enrollment and capitation payment data from January 1, 2019 through October 31, 2022, including all applicable retroactive rate cell adjustments through October 31, 2022 - Crosswalks provided by DCH to identify Medicaid eligibility groups, aid categories, categories of service and regions in the encounter/eligibility data - List of members eligible for the AA cohort who opted out of managed care along with the time periods for which they were opted out - Monthly detailed CMO Financial Report data by health plan from January 1, 2019 through September 30, 2022; reported data includes detailed expenditures and revenues at the region and rate cell-level consistent with 42 § 438.8 Medical loss ratio (MLR) standards and CMO Contract Section 4.18.2.3. - Supplemental pharmacy rebate information for CY 2021 - Lists and descriptions of historical, concurrent, and planned changes to the GF360 program - Fiscal estimates and supporting models provided by the State - SFY 2024 estimated managed care enrollment by cohort and region - Supplemental quarterly summaries representing non-risk COVID-19 vaccine administration payments to the CMO for the period of January 1, 2021 through June 30, 2022 - Counts and demographic distributions of COVID-19 vaccines administered in Georgia; counts of COVID-19 tests in Georgia by day and DCH Vaccination Data through December 2021 - CMO-specific methodology to identify IMD stays and the number of IMD claims that exceeded the 15-day limit in CY 2021 - Value-based purchasing (VBP) withhold metrics for SFY 2024 - CMO performance against SFY 2024 VBP withhold metrics from CY 2019, CY 2020, and CY 2021

-In addition to the information provided by the State and participating managed care plans, the following items were also considered in the SFY 2024 capitation rate range analysis:
+In addition to the information provided by the State and participating managed care plan, the following items were also considered in the SFY 2024 capitation rate range analysis:

-- Publicly available utilization and cost increase studies published by CMS, the SOA, the Kaiser Family Foundation, Magellan, and other state Medicaid programs - Economic data/indicators from the U.S. Bureau of Labor Statistics (BLS), the U.S. Bureau of Economic Analysis, and the Federal Reserve - Publicly available State Medicaid Plan and State Plan Amendments for Georgia - Publicly available studies, reports and information utilized for individual adjustments - Publicly available data regarding drug patent approvals and expirations occurring or anticipated to occur during the rating period determine the nature of the data needed.
-Additionally, actuarial standards on utilizing imperfect data and considering the quality of data were used in the actuarial analysis as outlined in ASOP No. 23, Data Quality.
-The data used in the analysis were determined to be credible unless otherwise noted and are reasonable data sources to develop capitation rates for GF and P4HB services offered to the State of Georgia's Medicaid population.
+- Publicly available utilization and cost increase studies published by CMS, the SOA, the Kaiser Family Foundation, Magellan, and other state Medicaid programs - Economic data/indicators from the U.S. Bureau of Labor Statistics (BLS), the U.S. Bureau of Economic Analysis, and the Federal Reserve - Publicly available State Medicaid Plan and State Plan Amendments for Georgia - Publicly available studies, reports and information utilized for individual adjustments - Publicly available data regarding drug patent approvals and expirations occurring or anticipated to occur during the rating period

 Appendix C details the publicly available studies that were utilized in the development of the SFY 2024 capitation rates.
 This section includes all sources that were utilized other than sources provided by the State of Georgia or participating managed care plans.
-The scope of the capitation rate development and the intended use of the analysis being performed was considered in order to
+The scope of the capitation rate development and the intended use of the analysis being performed was considered in order to determine the nature of the data needed.
+Additionally, actuarial standards on utilizing imperfect data and considering the quality of data were used in the actuarial analysis as outlined in ASOP No. 23, Data Quality.
+The data used in the analysis were determined to be credible unless otherwise noted and are reasonable data sources to develop capitation rates for GF360 services offered to the State of Georgia's Medicaid population.